Legal Solutions

 A breach of confidence occurs when a person uses or discloses information that was provided to them in circumstances giving rise to an obligation of confidentiality.
 It is an equitable claim designed to protect valuable business and personal information that is not publicly available and that has been wrongfully used.

-This cause of action is particularly important in commercial and employment settings, where the unauthorized disclosure of trade secrets, client lists, or proprietary data can cause immediate and lasting harm.
+This cause of action is particularly important in commercial and employment settings, where the unauthorised disclosure of trade secrets, client lists, or proprietary data can cause immediate and lasting harm.

 A breach of confidence is established when confidential information is shared, received, or used without permission.
 The Supreme Court of Canada has confirmed that this claim arises not from property ownership but from the duty of trust between parties.
 See Cadbury Schweppes Inc. v.
 FBI Foods Ltd., [1999] 1 S.C.R.
 142.